shopware/docs/guides/plugins/plugins/framework/data-handling/using-database-events.md

 ### `Shopware\Core\Framework\DataAbstractionLayer\Event\EntityDeleteEvent`

-This event allows you to hook in to the process of removing an entity.
-You have the possibility to execute code before and after the entity is removed via the success and error callbacks.
-You can call the `addSuccess` or `addError` methods with a Closure.
+This event allows you to hook into the process of removing an entity.
+You have the possibility to execute the code before and after the entity is removed via the "success" and "error" callbacks.
+You can call the `addSuccess` or `addError` methods with a closure.

 You can use this event to capture state and perform actions after an entity is removed.
-For example, you could collect the entity name before it is deleted, then after it is deleted, use the name to remove the respective data from a third party system via an API call.
+For example, you could collect the entity name before it is deleted, then after it is deleted, use the name to remove the respective data from a third-party system via an API call.

 Below is an example subscriber listening to the generic entity delete event, filtering for CMS page deletions, and then performing a different action based on whether the delete was successful or not.